 Pathways to Engagement: Covid-19 Recovery Through Attendance

-Step 2: Identify and Understand Priority Groups
+Step 2: Review Data and Establish Priority Groups

 Even before the pandemic, one in six students in the United States was chronically absent (missing 10% or more of school days for any reason.)
 Learn more from this recent analysis of federal data.
 Initial data available from a few states suggest alarming increases are occurring.